couetilc/open-source-standard/README.md

 #### Prettifying:

-  **Prettier** is the established standard for automatic code formatting in javascript standards, with a focus on settling debates for the most common code style questions.
+  [Prettier](https://prettier.io/) is the established standard for automatic code formatting in javascript, with a focus on settling debates for the most common code style questions.

   **Instructions for installation and configuration of Prettier with _npm v5+_:**